nadzyah/seatre/README.md

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)
 [![GitHub license](https://img.shields.io/github/license/nadzyah/hackme?style=for-the-badge)](https://github.com/nadzyah/hackme/blob/main/LICENSE)

 A collection of scripts that implement different network attacks. **For informational purposes only.**

+See the article about how to use it [here](https://medium.com/@nadzeya/exploring-your-networks-vulnerabilities-can-you-hack-it-836aee46c156)

-Any contributor to this project doesn't take any responsibility for illegal usage of any script from this project.
+Any contributor to this project doesn't take any responsibility for the illegal usage of any script from this project.

 # Installation and Usage